 While it's important to be careful when taking on extra responsibilities, part-time work can be a great addition to your schedule - motivating you to stay productive throughout the day.
 For instance, if you have a shift in the afternoon or evening, you'll need to wake up earlier to study in the morning.

 Taking on the extra responsibility of a part-time job won't make excelling in your degree impossible, but you'll need to be highly organised and have good time management to make it happen.

 Also, don't try to stay on top of your workload by memory alone.
 Invest in a diary or planner and write down all shifts, lectures, seminars and outside commitments, as visual representation of your time helps you to stay organised and fit everything in.

 If you ever do find that you're working too much, Jay advises that you talk to your manager and ask whether it's possible to reduce your hours.
 'Ultimately, your health, wellbeing and degree should come first,' he insists.
 Should you ever be feeling the strain, see our ways to manage student stress.

 Working part-time throughout your studies equips you with the transferrable skills employers are looking for, so it's important to highlight these in your CV and cover letter.

 Make sure your application is tailored to the job you're applying for.
 In your cover letter, explain how you'll put the skills you've developed into practice.
-The same applies for your part-time job application - employers at a bar or café won't want to hear about the specific modules in your biomedical sciences degree, but will interested to hear how your degree has improved your ability to strike a good work/life balance and work as part of a team, for instance.
+Employers at a bar or café won't want to hear about the specific modules in your biomedical sciences degree, but will interested to hear how your degree has improved your ability to motivate yourself and to work as part of a team, for example.